Skip to main content

 MuseBleDevice

 MuseBleDevice is the low-level Web Bluetooth class that handles device pairing, GATT characteristic subscriptions, and packet decoding.
 BleTransport wraps it to provide the normalized HeadbandTransport interface.
-You typically don’t use MuseBleDevice directly — use BleTransport instead.
+You typically do not use MuseBleDevice directly.
+Use BleTransport instead.

 Supported Protocols